maubuz/2W6-Notes/docs/wk8/git_github.md

 ## Video Guides

-If you would like more detailed information I recommend that you watch these tree videos.
+If you would like more detailed information I recommend that you watch the videos below.

-**These three videos go over similar steps as described above.**
+**These three videos go over similar steps as the ones described in this page.**